strozfriedberg/mbedtls-fuzz/README.md

 ## Installation

-Grab the latest version of afl++ from the [afl++ homepage](https://github.com/AFLplusplus/AFLplusplus).
+1. Grab the latest version of afl++ from the [afl++ homepage](https://github.com/AFLplusplus/AFLplusplus).
-[Build it](https://github.com/AFLplusplus/AFLplusplus/blob/stable/docs/INSTALL.md) instead of running it in Docker to maximize performance.
+2. [Build it](https://github.com/AFLplusplus/AFLplusplus/blob/stable/docs/INSTALL.md) instead of running it in Docker to maximize performance.
 At the time of writing, the latest version is [afl++ v4.34c](https://github.com/AFLplusplus/AFLplusplus/releases/tag/v4.34c).

-Set the `AFL_PATH` environment variable with the folder containing the afl binaries: `export AFL_PATH=/usr/local/src/AFLplusplus`
+3. Set environment variables.
-Extend the `PATH` environment variable with `AFL_PATH`: `export PATH=$PATH:$AFL_PATH` Alternatively, update the constants of the scripts in the `fuzz` folder so they point to the desired afl compiler.
+3.1. `export AFL_PATH=/usr/local/src/AFLplusplus` # adjust to location of built afl++ 3.2. `export PATH=$PATH:$AFL_PATH`

-Run the following command which automatically downloads different versions of mbed TLS, patches them, compiles the code, and sets everything up for fuzzing.
+4. Run the following command which automatically downloads different versions of mbed TLS, patches them, compiles the code, and sets everything up for fuzzing:
 ```shell
 ./setup.sh
 ```